Join the 30,000 people making better decisions with our data newsletter

 “Whether they be in person or on a device, they are always the result of sifting huge amounts of information about which books have sold, when and to whom.
 A great human bookseller does this intuitively – thinking about previous purchases, trends, what’s selling, what friends are reading, what you like and don’t like.
 We do the same thing using data, analytics and algorithms, social activity, ratings and other data to suggest your next great book”.

-No matter which method for content recommendations publishers select, they should keep their eye on the ball: driving a rich relationship with readers by providing that critical next click of relevant content.
+No matter which content recommendations method publishers select, they should keep their eye on the ball: driving a rich relationship with readers by providing that critical next click of relevant content.

-Interested in implementing a customizable content recommendation engine on your site?
+Interested in implementing content personalization on your site?
 At Parse.ly, we have a widely-used and powerful platform that can power recommendations using any of the above strategies.
-You can find out more about how our API works by signing up for a Parse.ly demo.
+Find out more about how our content personalization engine works by reaching out here.